 1. The NF Service Consumer shall send a POST request targeting the individual Broadcast MBS session context resource to be updated in the AMF.
 The payload body of the POST request may contain the following information:

-- N2 MBS Session Management container (see MBS Session Information Request Transfer IE in 3GPP TS 38.413 [12]);
+- N2 MBS Session Management container (see MBS Session Setup or Modification Request Transfer IE in 3GPP TS 38.413 [12]);

 - Notification URI, if the NF Service Consumer wishes to modify the notification URI where to be notified about the status change of the broadcast MBS session context;